Skip to content ↓

 2. A full review of the curriculum arrangements in Ysgol Ty Coch was undertaken in October 2015 with subsequent reviews in 2018 and 2019.
 This involved pupils, parents, staff, Governors and Multi-Disciplinary Agencies

-5. All staff have been involved in developing exciting and motivating teaching and learning activities which align to Areas of Learning and Experience but which meet the individual needs of learners as identified in their Statement of Special Educational Needs
+4. All staff have been involved in developing exciting and motivating teaching and learning activities which align to Areas of Learning and Experience but which meet the individual needs of learners according to their ALN.

-7. A "spiral curriculum" has been designed for pupils aged 3-14 based on a four year thematic rolling programme for sensory, foundation, KS2 and KS3.
+5. A "spiral curriculum" has been designed for pupils aged 3-14 based on a four year thematic rolling programme for sensory, foundation, KS2 and three yard rollign programme at KS3.

-8. At 14-19, there is a two year thematic rolling programme for KS4 regarding the Learning Core, a three year modular rolling programme for KS5 Learning Core.
+6. At 14-19, there is a two year thematic rolling programme for KS4 regarding the Learning Core.

-9. At 16-19 there are vocational pathways, where pupils choose which options they would like to take. this is based on pupil voice and choice, planned as a three year rolling programme.
+7. At 16-19 there are vocational pathways, where pupils choose which options they would like to take. this is based on pupil voice and choice, planned as a three year rolling programme, alongside the Learning Core

-10. In 2018-2019, Ysgol Ty Coch was involved in a Welsh Government Pilot for Additional Learning Needs (ALN) reform.
-This approach will become statutory in 2021 and will replace the current statutory assessment procedure.
-As a school, this gave us a chance to focus on 'What Matters' for our learners.
+8. As part of the ALN reform as a school, this gave us a chance to focus on 'What Matters' for our learners.
 We launched exciting initiatives around The MOVE Programme and ASD strategies and interventions

-17. A Curriculum Review was held in Spring 22 where SLT and teaching staff digested the CfW materials and applied it to our successful curriculum structure.
-Our focus has been on skills, knowledge and experiences use staff and pupil feedback from previous years.
-What matters statements added to the context booklets
+13. A Curriculum Review was held in Spring 22 where SLT and teaching staff digested the CfW materials and applied it to our successful curriculum structure.
+Our focus has been on skills, knowledge and experiences, use staff and pupil feedback from previous years.
+What matters statements added to the context booklet

-19. Summer and Autumn 22-audit of the curriculum against the "what matters" statements, embed cross cutting themes of diversity , local and national, RSE, RVE, human rights, Careers and Work Related Education (CWRE)
+14. Summer and Autumn 22, audit of the curriculum against the "what matters" statements, embed cross cutting themes of diversity , local and national, RSE, RVE, human rights, Careers and Work Related Education (CWRE)

-20. Parent workshops will be established to give parents information and to invite their views - Autumn 2022
+15. Parent workshops were established to give parents information and to invite their views - Autumn 2022

 To view each individual curriculum area, please select from the options on the drop down menu.